fatihgvn/tabPages/README.md

 jquery is easy to use short and small tabPage application Prepared for tabPage.js.

-# Fonsiton Listesi - Function List
+# Fonksiyon Listesi - Function List
 ## tabPage.js için - for tabPage.js

 Yeni Tab tanımlamak için;